Samsung TV Dark Shadow? FIX in Minutes

 1. Cold Boot Your Samsung TV

-With modern electronics, it’s possible that the shadow on screen on your Samsung TV is caused by something stuck in your TV’s flash memory, which can also be a problem if you are seeing white spots on your TV.
+With modern electronics, it’s possible that the shadow on the screen on your Samsung TV is caused by something stuck in your TV’s flash memory, which can also be a problem if you are seeing white spots on your TV.

-Power cycling or cold booting your TV will clear out any issues with non-permanent memory and reset your main board without losing your personal settings.
+Power cycling or cold booting your TV will clear out any issues with non-permanent memory and reset your mainboard without losing your personal settings.

 This is quick and painless and won’t cause you to lose any of your saved settings.